SecuritySynapse/security-summit-project-report/writing/report.md

-TODO: Please provide a list of the key components of the software tool that you implemented, giving a name for each component and explaining how it connects to the other components in the system.
+TODO: Please provide a list of the key components of the software tool that you implemented, giving a name for each component and explaining how it connects to the other components in the system and how each component achieves the overall security-related goals for your security summit project.

-#### Describe the design of the experiment that you conducted for evaluation.

-TODO: Furnish research questions that you stated and answered, ensuring that each research question references an evaluation metric and a strategy that you adopted for experimentally answering the stated research question.

 #### Please pick one source code segment from your final tool and explain it.